 It is best to consult with a South Carolina attorney who has family court experience.
 While no lawyer can say with certainty how the property will be split, an experienced lawyer can often at least give you an estimated window of what to expect.
 Ultimately, either you and your spouse will agree on how to split the assets, or a family court judge will decide for you at a trial.
 How property is split by the family court depends on the nature of the property.
 For real estate, usually either the property is sold and the proceeds are split, or one spouse does a refinance to buy the other one out and remove him or her from the mortgage.
-For financial accounts, they can actually be divided in whatever portion is needed.
+For financial accounts, they can actually be divided into whatever portion is needed.
 For household belongings and furniture, it is often best if you and your spouse decide between yourselves who will take what.
 Just don’t forget like things like jewelry, tools, guns, art, and other items likely carry more value than things like dishes or towels, or even televisions in some cases.

 What Should I Do If I Am Getting Divorced in South Carolina?

 Call the divorce attorneys at Futeral & Nelson and schedule a consultation so we can answer your questions and steer you in the right direction.